AlephCubed/immediate_stats/README.md

 ## Bevy

 There is build-in integration with the [Bevy Engine](https://bevyengine.org) via the `bevy` feature flag.
-This adds systems for resetting `StatContainer` components and resources.
+This adds plugins for resetting `StatContainer` components and resources.

 ```rust
 #[derive(StatContainer, Component, Resource)]